 Sales returns

-On July 31, Zachary refunded $600 to customers that returned inventory.
+On July 31, Zachary refunded $600 to customers who returned inventory.
 The inventory cost $300.

 Inventory shrinkage